ishikawa-group/python-basic-tutorial/markdown/gan_advanced.md

 # GAN advanced topics
-* Here some advanced topics about the GAN are explained.
+* Here some advanced topics about the GAN are explained

 # U-Net Architecture
-* U-Net is a popular neural network architecture for image-to-image tasks.
+* U-Net is a popular neural network architecture for image-to-image tasks
-* It's widely used as the Generator in conditional GANs.

 ### Encoder-Decoder Structure

 * U-Net has a U-shaped structure with two parts:

 **Encoder (downsampling):**
-- Shrinks the image step by step: 96→48→24→12→6
+- Shrinks the image step by step: e.g., 96x96 → 48x48 → 24x24 → 12x12 → 6x6
 - Each step extracts higher-level features
 - Captures "what" is in the image (shapes, objects)

 **Decoder (upsampling):**
-- Expands the image back: 6→12→24→48→96
+- Expands the image back: 6x6 → 12x12 → 24x24 → 48x48 → 96x96
 - Each step reconstructs spatial details
 - Reconstructs "where" things are